frequently asked questions

 I respond to all emails and review requests that I get within 72 hours, so if you send me a note, expect a response.
 I also let the author that the review is finished, and where it is posted.
 If for some reason, I do not respond in that time, feel free to contact me again.

 Do you ever help promote an author's work?

 On this blog, I post my book reviews and I have a Featured Author Section (author interviews).

 However, if you are an author and are promoting your book or books with a cover reveal or release date, you can contact me at my other blog's request form.
 I am an author and have another blog at http://writeramyshannon.wix.com/amyshannonblog where I promote my own work as well as work of other authors.
-A one time post is free and additional posts have minimal fees, to be discussed at the time of the request.
+I have custom services and promotion packages for any author who needs it.

 Are all your reviews solicited from other authors?